nablang/nablang/doc/nabla/basic-syntax.md

     foo = Foo{a: 2, b:4}
     bar = foo{"a": 3, "b.c": 4} # overwrites members

-But remember, structs are objects, the prototype-update way only works for non-struct objects:
+Structs are where the prototype chain end.

     foo = Foo
     bar = foo{"a": 3, "b.c": 4} # calls Foo's constructor